zonde306/ST-Prompt-Template/docs/reference.md

  * @returns Returns the processed template string.If not found, returns '' */
 function getchr(name: string | RegExp) : Promise<string>;

+/**
+ * Import preset prompt
+ * @param name The name for the prompt, which can be a string and regular expression.
+ * @returns Returns the processed template string.If not found, returns '' */
+function getprp(name: string | RegExp) : string;
 ```